 Author Stephen Chbosky

-This is the spoiler full review of Imaginary Friend, a horror novel by Stephen Chbosky.
+This is the spoiler full review and summary of Imaginary Friend, a horror novel by Stephen Chbosky.
 If you would prefer to stay spoiler free but still want to read about this spooky book please visit here.

 The book opens with a young boy, David, who can see monsters that no one else can see.
 He’s drawn away from his home by the voice of a hissing lady.
 He goes missing and is left unfound for decades.